beer-psi/saekawa/README.md

 This hook requires the game's network communications to be decrypted, which can be done by patching the game binary with your preferred patcher.

-Support for encrypted requests might come soon.
+If you choose not to patch, you will need to obtain the necessary keys and provide them in `saekawa.toml`.

 ### Credits
 - Adam Thibert ([adamaq01](https://github.com/adamaq01)).
 A lot of the code was shamelessly lifted from his [Mikado](https://github.com/adamaq01/Mikado), a similar hook for SDVX.

 ### License
 0BSD